Averaging plus Learning Models and Their Asymptotics: Introduction

-In financial markets, trading is never sequential.
-Transactions occurs at breakneck speed.
-Agents move simultaneously: cancellations are the norm in today's fast markets.
-In practical terms, sequential learning models don't seem appropriate.
+Prices are updated fast and in a simultaneous manner but the environment is always noisy.
+Averaging models offer a cogent and natural way to analyse interaction when agents learn and observe each others' past actions through an online platform.
+Visual screens provide a snapshot of where current prices are.
+For such models there is a rich interplay between probability, dynamical systems and game theoretic ideas \cite{mossel2017opinion}.
+In financial markets, trading is never sequential (one player at a time) nor is information perfectly perceived or received by agents.
+Transactions occurs at breakneck speed \cite{buchanan2015physics}.
+Agents (algorithms) move simultaneously: cancellations are the norm in today's fast markets.
+In practical terms, sequential learning models don't seem appropriate \cite{vaidya2020learning, SequentialNaiveLearningArieli}.
 Interaction is important in the emergence of consensus.
 Choices by agents from the previous round of play are available to all agents in the current round of play.
-The question is then what sort of averaging or heuristic process is ideal.
+The question is then what sort of averaging or heuristic process is ideal?

-Degroot learning models convey an essential idea.
+DeGroot type of learning models convey an essential and robust idea that is taking a firmer foothold in theory \cite{amir2021robust,SequentialNaiveLearningArieli,molavi2018theory}.
 They offer a functional form of updating.
 Myopic updating occurs in each round.
 Something akin to persuasion bias could explain our basic model \cite{demarzo2003persuasion}.
 As in an echo chamber, agents in our setup have fixed weights but update their responses until consensus is reached.
 One could think of it as a behavioural heuristic and why repeated averaging is effective.
-Alternatively, with the right cost function representing the distance of an agent's opinion against other opinions the best response is repeated averaging.
-Recently there have been some experimental papers on evidence of Degroot updating \cite{chandrasekhar2015testing, becker2017network}.
+Alternatively, with the right cost function representing the distance of an agent's opinion against other opinions, the best response is repeated averaging.
+Recently there have been some experimental papers on evidence of DeGroot updating \cite{chandrasekhar2020testing, becker2017network}.
 Repeated averaging models are our base precisely because they capture the nature of interaction and learning in financial markets so succinctly.
 On top of the base models we develop more sophisticated extensions, relaxing the fixed nature of the weights and learning matrices.